ros2/design/articles/actions.md

 ## Middleware implementation

-Under the hood, an action is made up of three services and two topics, each descibed in detail here.
+Under the hood, an action is made up of three services and two topics.
+In this section, they are descibed in detail.

 ![Action Client/Server Interaction Overview](../img/actions/interaction_overview.png)

-### Goal Submission Service
+### Send Goal Service

-* **Direction**: Client calls Server
+- **Direction**: client calls server
-* **Request**: Description of goal
+- **Request**: description of goal and a UUID for the goal ID
-* **Response**: Whether goal was accepted or rejected, a unique identifier for the goal, and the time when the goal was accepted.
+- **Response**: whether goal was accepted or rejected and the time when the goal was accepted

-The purpose of this service is to submit a goal to the action server.
+The purpose of this service is to send a goal to the action server.
 It is the first service called to begin an action, and is expected to return quickly.
-A user-define description of the goal is sent as the request.
+The description of the goal in the request is user-define as part of the [Action Interface Definition](#action-interface-definition).
-The response indicates whether or not the goal was accepted, and if so the identifier the server will use to describe the goal.

-The QoS settings of this service should be set the so the client is guaranteed to receive a response or an action could be executed without a client being aware of it.
+The QoS settings of this service should be set so the client is guaranteed to receive a response or an action could be executed without a client being aware of it.

-### Cancel Request Service
+### Cancel Goal Service

-* **Direction**: Client calls Server
+- **Direction**: client calls server
-* **Request**: Goal identifier, time stamp
-* **Response**: Goals that will be attempted to be canceled
+- **Request**: goal ID and timestamp
+- **Response**: list of goals that have transitioned to the CANCELING state

-The purpose of this service is to request to cancel one or more goals on the action server.
+The purpose of this service is to request the cancellation of one or more goals on the action server.
-A cancellation request may cancel multiple goals.
 The result indicates which goals will be attempted to be canceled.
 Whether or not a goal is actually canceled is indicated by the status topic and the result service.

 The cancel request policy is the same as in ROS 1.

-* If the goal ID is empty and time is zero, cancel all goals
+- If the goal ID is empty and timestamp is zero, cancel all goals
-* If the goal ID is empty and time is not zero, cancel all goals accepted at or before the time stamp
+- If the goal ID is empty and timestamp is not zero, cancel all goals accepted at or before the time stamp
-* If the goal ID is not empty and time is not zero, cancel the goal with the given id regardless of the time it was accepted
+- If the goal ID is not empty and timestamp is not zero, cancel the goal with the given ID regardless of the time it was accepted
-* If the goal ID is not empty and time is zero, cancel the goal with the given id and all goals accepted at or before the time stamp
+- If the goal ID is not empty and timestamp is zero, cancel the goal with the given ID and all goals accepted at or before the timestamp

 ### Get Result Service

-* **Direction**: Client calls Server
+* **Direction**: client calls server
-* **Request**: Goal ID
+* **Request**: goal ID
-* **Response**: Status of goal and user defined result
+* **Response**: status of goal and user defined result

-The purpose of this service is to get the final result of a service.
+The purpose of this service is to get the final result of a goal.
 After a goal has been accepted the client should call this service to receive the result.
-The result will indicate the final status of the goal and any user defined data.
+The result will indicate the final status of the goal and any user defined data as part of the [Action Interface Definition](#action-interface-definition).

-Once the server sends the result to the client it should free up any resources used by the action.
+The server should cache the result once it is ready so multiple clients have to opportunity to get it.
+This is useful for debugging/introspection tools.
-If the client never asks for the result then the server should discard the result after a timeout period.
+To free up resources, the server should discard the result after a configurable timeout period.

 ### Goal Status Topic

-* **Direction**: Server publishes
+* **Direction**: server publishes
-* **Content**: List of in-progress goals with: Goal ID, time accepted, and an enum indicating the status
+* **Content**: list of in-progress goals with goal ID, time accepted, and an enum indicating the status

 This topic is published by the server to broadcast the status of goals it has accepted.
 The purpose of the topic is for introspection; it is not used by the action client.